Walk For Lam Rim - Three Castles Walk Fundraiser

 Fundraising Goal: Essential renovations for Lam Rim

-Why We’re Walking!
+Why We’re Walking?

 — Geshe Tenzin Losel, Trustee